-The following exchange rate arrangements helped bring stability in external accounts:
+The following exchange rate arrangements helped bring stability to external accounts:

 1. Crawling peg is a system of continuous and regular adjustments that allows a variation of 1% at any given time.

-2. Under the system of wider bands adjustments are allowed in fixed exchange rates.
-A variation of 10% is applied between currencies of any two countries.
-A country can depreciate its currency to improve Balance of payments.
-It will lead to increase in demand of domestic goods as purchasing power of other currencies increase which results in more exports.
+2. Under the system of wider bands, adjustments are allowed in fixed exchange rates.
+A variation of 10% is applied between the currencies of any two countries.
+A country can depreciate its currency to improve the Balance of payments.
+It will lead to an increase in demand for domestic goods as the purchasing power of other currencies increases which results in more exports.

-3. The third type is called as managed floating where the government has the authority to make changes in the exchange rate as per situation.
-The variation is not limited unlike the previous two measures.
+3. The third type is called managed floating, where the government has the authority to make changes in the exchange rate as per situation.
+The variation is not limited, unlike the previous two measures.

 Chief concepts of this chapter –

 - Open economy

 - Current account